Municipal waste generation

 - Municipal waste generation and population, Albania provided by Albanian Institute of Statistics (INSTAT)

-- Municipal waste (Eurostat) provided by Statistical Office of the European Union (Eurostat)
+- Municipal waste by waste operations provided by Statistical Office of the European Union (Eurostat)

 - Populationon 1 January by five years age group and sex provided by Statistical Office of the European Union (Eurostat)